• Officers & Staff

 (614) 224-5700 Ext.
 1201

 Heath retired as a Lieutenant from the Lorain County Sheriff’s Office after 25 years of service.
 During his time at the Sheriff’s Office he served on the bargaining committees for both the Deputies’ Unit and the Supervisors’ Unit.
-Heath negotiated every Collective Bargaining Agreement on behalf of the union during a twenty (20) year time period while at the Sheriff’s Office.
-Heath understands the work of law enforcement and what it takes to communicate with the members having been a former member himself.
-He is currently employed by the Ohio Northern Smuggling Enforcement Team in NE Ohio where he will continue to be employed while he works for the Ohio Labor Council as a part-time Staff Representative.
+Heath negotiated every Collective Bargaining Agreement on behalf of the union during a twenty (20) year period while at the Sheriff’s Office.
+Heath understands the work of law enforcement and what it takes to communicate with the members, having been a former member himself.
+He is currently employed by the Ohio Northern Smuggling Enforcement Team in NE Ohio where he will continue to be employed while he works for the Ohio Labor Council as part-time Staff Representative.
 Heath attended Stark Technical College and the University of Akron where he majored in Criminal Justice/Political Science.
 He is a 2007 Graduate of P.E.A.L.S.
 (Police Executive Administrative Leadership School) and a 2017 graduate of P.E.L.C.
 (Police Executive Leadership College).
 Heath will be servicing bargaining units in Northeast Ohio.

 Staff Representative